-If you check Google for reviews on Wix, or the well-known (star) rating sites, you’ll find some really bad experiences.
+If you check Google for Wix, or the well-known (star) rating sites, you’ll find some really bad experiences.
 But, you’ll also find lots of positive ones too.

 If you read the good reviews there are countless people who are totally baffled by the negative ones.